 But the key is to check your immune status before you are pregnant or at the outset of your pregnancy.
 If not pregnant and not immune get vaccinated.
 If pregnant and not immune be conscious of chickenpox and avoid exposure of yourself and your immediate family as much as possible.

 What if I develop chickenpox when I am pregnant?

 Most pregnant women who have chickenpox recover fully and their baby is fine.
 However, the illness tends to be unpleasant and there is some risk of complications as stated above.

 If you do develop chickenpox, you should be reviewed carefully.
 Antiviral medication (acyclovir) is an option to treat chickenpox, but to be of benefit, it must be started within 24 hours of the rash first appearing and needs careful supervision.
-It does not cure the illness, but tends to make it less severe.
-It may help to prevent complications developing in mother and baby.
+It does not cure the illness but tends to make it less severe.
+It may help to prevent complications from developing in mother and baby.

 A detailed ultrasound scan at 16-20 weeks of the pregnancy or five weeks after the infection has cleared if the infection was later on in the pregnancy will be arranged to look for signs of foetal varicella syndrome.

-If you develop chickenpox within seven days before or after the birth of your baby, the baby can be given treatment which aims to prevent chickenpox developing in your baby.
+If you develop chickenpox within seven days before or after the birth of your baby, the baby can be given treatment which aims to prevent chickenpox from developing in your baby.